IvanRublev/Domo/README.md

-It's possible to start with typedstruct macro to define structs in a compact declarative way, use `new!/1`, `put!/1`, and `merge!/1` to modify structures to enable type-checking, and finally introduce tags with `deftag/2` and `---/2` for structure fields.
+It's possible to start with typedstruct macro to define structs in a compact declarative way, use `new!/1`, `put!/1`, and `merge!/1` to modify structures to enable type-checking, and finally introduce tags with `deftag/2` for structure fields.
 These tools are for appropriate use according to the problem.
 Give them a try and see how far you can go.

 ## Contributing